infinitelives/infinitelives.pixi/README.md

 One approach to start a game-jam game architecture is one entry go-thread that pre-loads all the assets for the game and registers them in the resources atoms.

 resources/load-resources initiates the pre loading of assets.
 It immediately returns a channel.
-Two events will be sent down it.
-The first one is at the end of all the assets loaded.
-However, the bar will still be displayed.
-The second event will be once the loading bar has completely faded out.
-Pull once from the channel if you want to start as soon as possible (with the bar still fading out).
-Pull twice to wait for complete fade out.
+Pull once from the channel to wait for complete fade out of the loading bar.

 ```clojure
 (resources/load-resources